almostengr/almostengrwebsite/docs/index.md

 ## Why Does Kenny Blog?

-Kenny has been blogging his gardening and technology experiences and mishaps for several reasons:
+Kenny has been blogging his gardening, technology experiences, and mishaps for several reasons:

 * you learn from your past mistakes
 * others can learn from your mistakes before they make them